-These rhino species are the second largest rhino species in the world and can weigh up to two thousand pounds.
+These rhino species are the second largest in the world and can weigh up to two thousand pounds.
 They have a gray or light brown coloration, and their skin is very thick.
-Rhinos have two horns on their head, and their upper lip is hairy.
+Rhinos have two horns on their head and hairy upper lip.
 They are very strong creatures and can run up to thirty-five miles per hour.

-The skin of the rhino hangs in folds and plates that offer excellent protection against predators.
-However, it also is more flexible than might be thought – elastic skin between the plates allows freedom of movement.
+The rhino’s skin hangs in folds and plates, offering excellent protection against predators.
+However, it is also more flexible than thought – elastic skin between the plates allows freedom of movement.
 Although no one could accuse these rhinos of being beautiful, it has majesty in their very homeliness.

 The bulky form of the Indian rhino is deceptive, too, for this animal can run at nearly 50 km an hour and turn quickly at speed and jump.
 Like their African cousins, these rhinos are extremely near-sighted and rely upon their superior senses of smell and hearing to detect intruders.